inexorgame-obsolete/wiki-mirror/Home.md

 **What is it?**

-* Inexor is a fork of the first person shooter [Cube2: Sauerbraten](http://sauerbraten.org/) aiming to replace it one day!
+* Inexor is a fork of the first person shooter [Cube2: Sauerbraten](http://sauerbraten.org/).
+This project's goal is to combine state of the art technologies (like [NodeJS](https://nodejs.org/en/) , [CEF](https://bitbucket.org/chromiumembedded/cef)...) with the classic old school gameplay from cube2 in a new open source shooter.
-This project's name arised from our _inexorable_ efforts to reach our goal.

 **Who are you?**